wkcosmology/wkcosmology.github.io/blog/md/late_formed_halos_quiescent.md

 ---
 title: Late-formed halos prefer to host quiescent central galaxies
-date: 2023-09-23
+date: 2023-09-01
 description:
     How the quenching of central galaxies correlates to secondary halo properties is a major question in the secondary galaxy-halo connection.
+Here we studied the their relationship using the SDSS galaxy survey and the group catalog constructed with the halo-based group finder, together with the stellar-to-halo mass ratio as the proxy of halo formation time.
+In short, we found that late-formed halos prefer to host quiescent central galaxies.
 tags: ["Galaxy-halo connection"]
 categories: [Astrophysics]
 ---

+This blog is based on [arXiv:2304.07189](https://arxiv.org/abs/2304.07189).

 # Halo formation time